 Leo is a curious child, but he feels different from the other children in his class, and the noisy classroom upsets him.
 When he meets Maya the Octopus, he builds a friendship that assures him he is not alone.
-A thoughtful and perceptive story about a child with Asperger's Syndrome and the special bond he forms with one of Earth's most astonishing creatures.
+A thoughtful and perceptive story about a child who is autistic and the special bond he forms with one of Earth's most astonishing creatures.